-No matter what you’re selling, it’s very important to understand what solutions your customers are looking for, who they are buying from, and why.
+No matter what you’re selling, it’s very important to understand what solutions your customers are looking for.
+You should know who they are buying from and why.
 A comprehensive customer survey can provide the answers to these questions and more.

 It is safe to assume that you want to do a better job of serving the customer.
 But, what is working and what’s not?
 How do you know and how do you find out?

 Customers are a great source of information about what your firm is doing right and where you are at risk of losing them.

 A sound understanding of your customers’ experience gives you an advantage over competitors who lack that insight.
 Find out what needs to be improved and get ideas for new products or services.
 Fixing what’s important in the eyes of your customers leads to higher customer satisfaction, more sales, better profits, improved retention rate, and increased market share.